oroinc/documentation/user_guide/records/data_management_view.rst

 countries, and sales reps of one office want to share the information to the second office.
 Such sharing is possible, but only from a system organization.

-(This means that a user with system-wide access should log-in to the :ref:`System organization <user-ee-multi-org-system>`), access this record and share it with users in other organizations.
+..
+This means that a user with system-wide access should log-in to the :ref:`System organization <user-ee-multi-org-system>`), access this record and share it with users in other organizations.

 Get to Other Pages
 ^^^^^^^^^^^^^^^^^^